rocketjumpzone/rocketjump.zone/source/blog/2020-10-30-find-us-on-github.html.markdown

 <p>All player profiles you can find here:<br>
 <a href="https://github.com/rocketjumpzone/rocketjump.zone/tree/main/source/player" target="_blank">https://github.com/rocketjumpzone/rocketjump.zone/tree/main/source/player</a><br>

-To edit your player profile, simply navigate to your player profile name, edit the file and push the changes.
+Simply navigate to your player profile name, edit the file and push the changes.
 </p>